Burlington Brain Injury Lawyer

-People are resilient and more often than not they can recover fully from injuries they suffer in accidents.
+People are resilient.
+More often than not, they can recover fully from injuries they suffer in accidents.
 However, injuries that affect a person’s neurological system are much more likely to cause permanent, deleterious effects.

-Spinal cord or traumatic brain injuries (TBI) can result from severe impacts from car, truck, and motorcycle collisions, workplace accidents, and situations where a person falls from a height or has something fall on them.
-They can also occur in medical settings, when a patient is denied oxygen or an incision severs nerve tissue.
+Traumatic brain injuries (TBI) can result from severe impacts in car, truck, and motorcycle collisions, workplace incidents, and situations where people fall from a height or have something fall on them.
+Brain injury can also occur through medical malpractice, when a patient is denied oxygen to the brain (this is called anoxic brain injury).

-At DiBella Law Offices, P.C., we have experience recovering compensation for clients who have sustained paralysis injuries and other consequences due to the negligence of others.
-Contact our Burlington accident lawyers today for more information.
+At DiBella Law Offices, P.C., we have experience recovering compensation for clients who have sustained head injuries and other damages due to the negligence of others.
+Contact our Massachusetts injury lawyers today for more information.

-Regardless of the cause of such injuries, the damage can be profound, including: paralysis, confusion, clumsiness, chronic incontinence, and loss of cognitive function.
-Although many people who sustain TBIs are greatly affected or even incapacitated by their injuries, some who sustain them are unaware of their conditions.
+Regardless of the cause of the brain injury, the damage can be profound, including: confusion, inability to focus, inability to form new memories, clumsiness, chronic incontinence, loss of senses like sight and hearing, and loss of cognitive function.
+Although many people who sustain TBIs are greatly affected or even incapacitated by their injuries, some who sustain TBIs are unaware of their condition.

-In the days and weeks following an impact or collision, a person with a traumatic brain injury may feel irritable, confused, and agitated.
-The person may consider himself or herself temporarily "foggy headed," but will fail to conclude the accident was the cause of serious neurological damage.
+In the days and weeks following a head impact, a person with a traumatic brain injury may feel irritable, confused, and agitated.
+The person may consider himself or herself temporarily "foggy headed," but may fail to conclude the incident caused serious neurological damage.

-Often, loved ones recognize the negative behavioral, social, and cognitive effects of TBI before the accident victim does.
-A neurologist can discern the often subtle signs of brain injury during an office visit.
-It is important that you visit a doctor even if you do not believe your injuries to be severe, as all medical records are important in your case.
+Often, loved ones recognize the negative behavioral, social, and cognitive effects of TBI before the victim does.
+A neurologist can discern the often-subtle signs of brain injury during an office visit.
+It is important that you visit a doctor even if you do not believe your injuries to be severe, as all medical records are important in your legal case.